 40. Part-time realtor

-Real estate is experiencing some growth as people are starting to have a little money to make real estate investments.
 You can choose to focus on homes or commercial properties.
-Just get your real estate license and start marketing your business.
+Start by obtaining your real estate license and start marketing your business.

 41. Cutting lawns